Ensemble. Sir John and Romantic Music — Giuseppe Pennisi describes an English conductor's visit to Rome

 Ensemble.
 Collective Talent — Mike Wheeler marvels at The National Youth Orchestra of Great Britain

 CD Spotlight.
 Rich and Varied — Songs by Robin Holloway, recommended by Gerald Fenech.
-'Performances are full of expressive variety and sensitivity, complimenting the composer's thoughts with undiluted commitment.'
+'Performances are full of expressive variety and sensitivity, complementing the composer's thoughts with undiluted commitment.'

 CD Spotlight.
 A Deep Understanding — John McCabe's 'lost' Australian recording, commended by Geoff Pearce.
 'The music is unfamiliar, but interesting, full of surprises and variety, and the fine piano playing is insightful and committed.'